Devon Energy Corporation (DVN) Shares Down Despite Recent Market Volatility

-The price-to-earnings ratio for Devon Energy Corporation (NYSE: DVN) is above average at 5.84x.
-The 36-month beta value for DVN is also noteworthy at 2.35.
-There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 3 rating it as “overweight,” 13 rating it as “hold,” and 0 rating it as “sell.”
+Devon Energy Corporation (NYSE: DVN) has a higher price-to-earnings ratio of 5.84x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.35.
+Analysts have mixed views on the stock, with 15 analysts rating it as a “buy,” 3 as “overweight,” 13 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023